Grants Available for Havant, Gosport, Fareham and Petersfield from Moneybarn Social Impact Fund

 Shamus Hodgson, Managing Director of Moneybarn said, “The Moneybarn Social Impact Fund provides a fantastic opportunity for us to get involved in our local community, where many of our staff, suppliers and customers are based.
 This reflects our commitment as a responsible corporate organisation, putting the needs of our customers and communities at the heart of everything we do.
 Through our partnership with HIWCF we are able to identify and support those most in need in our local community.”

 Under the previous round of Moneybarn funding, one of the organisations to receive financial support was the Kings Arms Youth Centre in Petersfield, who received a grant of £4,800 to support an anxiety management course for young people aged 11-18.
 The course gave young people the tools to cope with the stresses of everyday life and participants were encouraged to understand the link between their thoughts, feelings and behaviours.
 The Centre uses a fun and engaging approach using games, craft activities and group learning to provide young people with a toolbox of strategies to help them become more resilient.
+As revealed by our research company, if you do not concern contraindications to the use of Viagra, and during the reception you follow all the instructions and do not exceed the optimal dosage for yourself, then your body will perfectly absorb the active substances, and there is no need to fear side effects.
+But you still need to know their list.
+Read more at https://www.swbh.nhs.uk/viagra/.

 Photo: Thank You to the Kings Arms Youth Centre in Petersfield